 You could also encourage them to call the AlcoholDrug Helpline (0800 787 797) or text them at 8681 for confidential, non-judgemental expert advice.
 It’s free and open 24/7.
 For more information on the professional help available for them, see Support options.
-To find local services, visit Health Point.
+To find out what services are in your area, visit Health Point.
 They can also talk to their GP or health provider and you might want to offer to go with them if it makes them feel more comfortable.

 It may take some time to figure out a way forward together.
 Be patient and let them know you are there to support them as much as you are able.

 Some other things you can consider doing:

 If someone has been using a drug regularly, stopping or cutting down can lead to withdrawal symptoms.
 Withdrawal can be a very unpleasant experience for the person and, depending on the drug, could be life threatening.

 For information on how to tell if they are withdrawing and when they need to see a doctor for support, see Managing withdrawal.